joewalp/Jugglebot/environments/README.md

 Then, you can save that workspace locally in Windows to launch it conveniently.

 The next step is to enable attaching VSCode for Windows to the Ubuntu 20.04 Docker environment.
-That already works; however, providing instructions for the Windows pieces of the setup is still in progress.
+That already works.
+However, providing instructions for the Windows pieces of the setup is still in progress.